Matthew King (Emmerdale): Characterisation

-During his time on the show Matthew was characterised as being the most headstrong and manipulative of the four King brothers.
+During his time on the show Matthew was characterised as being the most headstrong and manipulative of the three King brothers.
 He was proven capable of causing chaos wherever he went, ruining relationships and even causing death.
-However he was also shown to be one to stick his neck out for his family and was even hinted to have had police officer DCI Grace Barraclough (Glynis Barber) run over and killed in order to prevent his brother Carl (Tom Lister) being taken down for the murder of their father.
-However Matthew was also characterised as a notorious womaniser, enjoying flings with the likes of Louise Appleton (Emily Symons).
-However he is arguably best remembered for his affair with his brother Jimmy's (Nick Miles) wife Sadie (Patsy Kensit), which helped to show that the character would go to any lengths to get his own way.
-However another more vulnerable side of Matthew was shown through his romantic liaison with Perdita Hyde-Sinclair (Georgia Slowe), the wife of Matthew's stepbrother Grayson Sinclair (Christopher Villiers).
+However, he was also shown to be one to stick his neck out for his family and was even hinted to have had police officer DCI Grace Barraclough (Glynis Barber) run over and killed in order to prevent his brother Carl (Tom Lister) from being taken down for the murder of their father.
+Matthew was also characterised as a notorious womaniser, enjoying flings with the likes of Louise Appleton (Emily Symons).
+He is arguably best remembered for his affair with his brother Jimmy's (Nick Miles) wife Sadie (Patsy Kensit), which helped to show that the character would go to any lengths to get his own way.
+Another more vulnerable side of Matthew was shown through his romantic liaison with Perdita Hyde-Sinclair (Georgia Slowe), the wife of Matthew's stepbrother Grayson Sinclair (Christopher Villiers).
 Matthew and Perdita's relationship helped viewers to relate to Matthew's more romantic side.
 His more vulnerable side was also explored through his relationship with former fiancé Anna De Souza (Emma Davies).
 In a storyline that saw Matthew revert to his old ruthless self after he withheld Anna's father Donald De Souza's (Michael Jayston) pills would later lead to the character's demise and comeuppance for his past cunning actions.

 Who Killed Tom King?

 On 8 August 2006 it was announced that Ken Farrington, who played Matthew's onscreen father Tom, had quit.
 Producers announced that the character of Tom King would be killed off in a dramatic whodunit? storyline.
 It was later revealed that ten suspects for the murder had been revealed, and that Matthew and his brothers were among the ten suspects.
 The storyline lengthened out from Tom's murder on his wedding day on 25 December 2006 before culminating in the killer being revealed on 17 May 2007.
 During the storyline Matthew was placed as one of the favorites to be revealed as the killer.
 The identity of the killer was revealed on 17 May 2007 when all three King brothers stood trial after being accused of conspiring to kill their father after false evidence was given (by this time it had been revealed that either one or all of the King brothers had committed the crime after a secret eleventh ending which sees the trio killing their father was filmed.)
 Although the episode saw all three brothers avoid prison the episode culminated in Matthew accusing Jimmy of the murder.
-However at the end of the episode the culprit was revealed to be neither Matthew or Jimmy when Carl confessed to murdering their father.
+However, at the end of the episode, the culprit was revealed to be neither Matthew nor Jimmy when Carl confessed to murdering their father.